 5. Dealing with Silly Questions

-For some odd reason non-wheelchair users ask strange and silly questions, including “Do you have a job?”
+For some odd reason, non-wheelchair users ask strange and silly questions, including “Do you have a job?”
 “Can you drive?”
 “Do you swim?”
 “Is your partner disabled?”
 “How did you end up in a wheelchair?”
 These questions are invasive and rude.
 But wheelchair users have to remain graceful and either choose to answer the questions or politely refuse.

 6. Assuring People Every Thing is OK

 This situation often arises when in the presence of strangers.
 It is understood that people are trying to be polite and offer assistance, but after the answer of “I’m ok,” they really should back off the situation.
 All wheelchair users are not in a constant need of help or trapped in an illness.
-They are just trying to live their life like everyone else.
+They are just trying to live their lives like everyone else.

 7. Being Patient with Others